jordanm88/static-wiki/README.md

 ## How to use

 - Clone repo
-- Update 3x config field values in index.html
+- Update title and 3x config field values in index.html
 - Create *.md files in the content sub-directory - these will be your pages
-- Edit the navmenu.md, header.md and footer.md files in the _components subdirectory
+- Edit the navmenu.md, header.md and footer.md files in the components subdirectory (don't change their names)
 - Open index.html in your browser to confirm everything works
 - Publish to Github Pages or the host of your choice